 Estimating Mixer Yields

-Mixers such as juices, syrups, and sodas are not quite as easy to estimate because there are no standard bottle sizes.
-However, mixers are less expensive than liquor, so it's always a good idea to overstock rather than be unprepared and run out.
+Mixers such as juices, syrups, and sodas are not as easy to estimate because there are no standard bottle sizes.
+However, mixers are less expensive than liquor, so it's a good idea to overstock rather than be unprepared and run out.

-The next chart includes the average pour of a mixer if it is included in a cocktail recipe.
-Not every drink is going to use each type of mixer and some use more or less than others, so this is just a general guide.
+The following chart includes the average mixer pours found in cocktail recipes.
+Not every drink uses each type of mixer, and some need more or less than others, so this is just a general guide.

-For instance, you may be mixing a cosmopolitan that requires 1/2 ounce of lime juice, but you might need twice that amount of lemon juice if you offer a whiskey sour.
-Similarly, tall drinks like a gin and tonic require 4 or more ounces of soda to fill the glass while a booze-filled highball like the Long Island iced tea may need just 1 ounce of cola or less.
+For instance, a cosmopolitan requires 1/2 ounce of lime juice, but you might need twice that amount of lemon juice if you offer a whiskey sour.
+Similarly, tall drinks like a gin and tonic require four or more ounces of soda to fill the glass, while a booze-filled highball like the Long Island iced tea will need just an ounce of cola.

 |Drink Style||Accent Juice||Syrup||Soda|